JakeTM9/AURA/README.md

 All machine learning scripts and scripts that do data manipulation can be found in the server directory.
 The most important file in the server directory is the [Server File](https://github.com/JakeTM9/AURA/blob/dev/server/server.py)

 ## TODO:
-- Pass necessary data from analysis page to save page
 - Populate Save page with title field and save button and back button
 - pass data from save page + title data to system detailed below, then navigate to home
 - Save Analysis Data as an entry to a Single Big .json (Make a system in flask to create, read, and delete entries in Json)